 Whether your goal is to try rock climbing for the very first time, get outside with a group of friends, have an exciting day exploring a new area, or to learn mental techniques to push yourself while on lead - our guides will make sure to cater your climbing day to meet your goals.

 After years of climbing all over the United States and Patagonia, Lizzy started She Moves Mountains as a means to confront the lack of female presence in the climbing and professional guiding world.

-With a resume that boasts ten years of climbing Katie has more experience than anyone else on the team.
-Katie can be found casually jogging twenty plus miles, free soloing up Castle Rock, climbing 5.12 cracks, or cuddling her dog Mo.
+With a resume that boasts over a dozen years of climbing Katie has more experience than anyone else on the team.
+Katie can be found casually jogging twenty plus miles, free soloing up Castle Rock, climbing 5.12 cracks, or cuddling her dog Morrison.